-- The purpose of the District is to encourage the retention of housing affordability by allowing a context-appropriate spectrum of development, ranging from renovation and addition to infill and redevelopment in exchange for dedicated affordable housing units.
+- The HCD is a special planning district that was created to encourage the retention of housing affordability.
+This will be achieved by allowing a context-appropriate spectrum of development, ranging from renovation and addition to infill and redevelopment in exchange for dedicated affordable housing units.

-- The 12 areas in the HCD are:
+- There are 12 areas included in the HCD, these are:

 - Leeway Overlee